shreyashshinde27/Java-HTTP-Server-Based-Portfolio-and-Admin-Interface/README.md

     - Give it a descriptive name like `Java Portfolio Server` and click **Generate**.
     - Google will generate a **16-character password**.
 Copy this password (without spaces).

+    OR

+    - visit this URL to create one - https://myaccount.google.com/apppasswords

     Now, paste this password into your `config.properties` file along with your Gmail address.

     ```properties